 I never really planned for it to expand any more than just me but things started to take off when I partnered up with the creative genius Dom Minns.
 Ours was a highly fruitful collaboration – with his imagination and creativity, and my technical background, a period of high quality productivity ensued.

 I was involved with some really fun projects but as we became more and more successful I was spending more of my time doing “business stuff” – meetings, accounting or managing people, and less of my time actually building things.
-It was becoming harder and harder to do the things I loved – my side projects, blog posts, writing tutorials, open source libraries and travelling the world speaking at conferences and sharing what I learned.
+It was becoming harder and harder to do the things I loved – my side projects, blog posts, writing tutorials, open source libraries and travelling the world speaking at conferences and sharing things that I have learned.
 I was becoming unhappy.

 So over the last few years, I’ve been gradually less involved with the business.
 As our work diverged and we began moving into slightly different areas, I felt I had become less useful to them.
 So last week I finally sold my remaining shares back to them, and now I am no longer part of Plug-in Media.